Metadata Portal is a self-hosted web page that shows you the latest metadata for a given network.

 This flow is important for all users who want to always have the latest metadata in their signing devices to parse and sign their transactions right away.

-locally to sign new metadata using his signing air-gapped deviceThis flow is for security-oriented users and Parity itself.
+make signer locally to sign new metadata using his signing air-gapped deviceThis flow is for security-oriented users and Parity itself.
 It allows chain owners to sign their metadata updates and host QR codes for their users.

 You can use Github Pages to host the metadata-portal for your set of chains